-It is included in most worldwide religions, though it can hardly lay claim to being universally accepted or enacted in any culture.
+Even so, it can hardly lay claim to being 'universally' accepted or enacted in any culture.

 It is one of those rules or sayings which most of us would ascribe to in our mental state.
 But we find great difficulty in putting it into action as part of everyday life.